dungeons-of-moria/umoria/moria-manual.md

 ### 3.1 Character Stats

-`Strength`:
+#### `STR`

 Strength is important in fighting with weapons and hand to hand combat.
 A high strength can improve the chances of hitting, and the amount of damage done with each hit.
 Characters with low strengths may receive penalties.
 Strength is also useful in tunneling, body and shield bashing, and in carrying heavy items.

-`Intelligence`:
+#### `INT`

 Intelligence is the prime stat of a mage, or magician.
 A high intelligence increases a mage’s chances of learning spells, and it also increases the amount of mana a mage has.
 No spell may be learned by mages with intelligences under 8.
 Intelligence also modifies a character’s chance of disarming traps, picking locks, and using magic devices.

-`Wisdom`:
+#### `WIS`

 Wisdom is the prime stat of a priest.
 A high wisdom increases the chance of receiving new spells from a priest’s deity, and it also increases the amount of mana a priest has.
 No spell may be learned by priests with wisdom under 8.
 Wisdom also modifies a character’s chance of resisting magical spells cast upon their person.

-`Dexterity`:
+#### `DEX`

 Dexterity is a combination of agility and quickness.
 A high dexterity may allow a character to get multiple blows with lighter weapons, thus greatly increasing kill power, and may increase the chances of hitting with any weapon and dodging blows from enemies.
 Dexterity is also useful in picking locks, disarming traps, and protection from pick pockets.

-`Constitution`:
+#### `CON`

 Constitution is a character’s ability to resist damage to the body, and to recover from damage received.
 Therefore a character with a high constitution will receive more hit points, and be more resistant to poisons.

-`Charisma`:
+#### `CHR`

 Charisma represents a character’s personality, as well as physical looks.
 A character with a high charisma will receive better prices from store owners, whereas a character with a very low charisma will be robbed blind.
 A high charisma will also mean more starting money for the character.

 ### 3.2 Character Sex